tooniez/markprompt/README.md

 ## Using the React and Web components

 Markprompt comes with React and Web components that make it easy to build a prompt interface on top of the Markprompt API.
 With a single line of code, you can provide a prompt interface to your React application.
-Follow the steps in the [Markprompt React README](https://github.com/motifland/markprompt/blob/main/packages/markprompt-react/README.md) to get started using it.
+Follow the steps in the [Markprompt docs](https://markprompt.com/docs#components) to get started, or explore the [source code](https://github.com/motifland/markprompt-js).

-Also, check out the [Markprompt starter template](https://github.com/motifland/markprompt-starter-template) for a fully working Next.js + Tailwind project.
+Also, try out the [Markprompt starter template](https://github.com/motifland/markprompt-starter-template) for a fully working Next.js + Tailwind project.

 ## Usage